-pool should have a pool alarm to prevent unwanted
+pool should have a pool alarm to prevent to alert you to unwanted

 entry into the

 save lives every year by sounding an alarm

 a dog (or other medium sized pet) gets

 into your swimming pool.
 Think "safety first" and

 puchase a pool alarm for your inground or above

 Use multiple layers of protection to keep your family safe.
 In other words, you may wish to use both